-- (b) Standards of performance measure review: - (1) The Parties agree to review the PEMP elements (goals, objectives, and notable outcomes) contained in Part III, Section J, Attachment J annually and to modify them upon the agreement of the Parties; provided, however, that if the Parties cannot reach agreement on all the goals, objectives, and notable outcomes, for the next period, the Contracting Officer shall have the unilateral right to establish reasonable new goals, objectives, or notables, and/or to modify and/or delete existing goals, objectives) will remain largely unchanged year-to-year, and the DOE Contracting Officer will use notable outcomes as new areas of emphasis or priorities emerge which the Parties may agree warrant recognition in the performance-based integrated management approach. - (2) Failure to include a goal, objective, or notable in the contract Part III, Section J, Attachment J does not eliminate the Contractor's obligation to comply with all applicable terms and conditions as set forth elsewhere within the contract. - (3) In the event the Contracting Officer decides to exercise the rights set forth in paragraphs (a)(6) or (b)(1) above, he/she will notify the Contractor, in writing, of the intended decision ten days prior to issuance.
+(b) Standards of performance measure review:

+- (1) The Parties agree to review the PEMP elements (goals, objectives, and notable outcomes) contained in Part III, Section J, Attachment J annually and to modify them upon the agreement of the Parties; provided, however, that if the Parties cannot reach agreement on all the goals, objectives, and notable outcomes, for the next period, the Contracting Officer shall have the unilateral right to establish reasonable new goals, objectives, or notables, and/or to modify and/or delete existing goals, objectives, or notables.
+It is expected that the overall PEMP framework (goals and objectives) will remain largely unchanged year-to-year, and the DOE Contracting Officer will use notable outcomes as new areas of emphasis or priorities emerge which the Parties may agree warrant recognition in the performance-based integrated management approach. - (2) Failure to include a goal, objective, or notable in the contract Part III, Section J, Attachment J does not eliminate the Contractor's obligation to comply with all applicable terms and conditions as set forth elsewhere within the contract. - (3) In the event the Contracting Officer decides to exercise the rights set forth in paragraphs (a)(6) or (b)(1) above, he/she will notify the Contractor, in writing, of the intended decision ten days prior to issuance.